 I was born with a congenital defect which is extremely obvious.
 I have three nostrils.
 Throughout my life, I have obviously experienced ridicule.
 I have learned to deal.
-At Columbia, I find that instead of people just asking me, they stare and talk.
+I find that instead of people just asking me, they stare and talk.
 It's something which frankly, I'm not used to.
 What do I do to deal?

 Dear Three-nostril monster,

 Physical differences come in a variety of shapes and sizes, and about three percent of babies born in the United States each year have some form of major physical or mental disability due to genetic, environmental, or other unknown factors.
 This means that you're not alone and that what others may consider a "defect" is a unique part of what makes you an individual.

 Drowning out the negative comments and glances with personal reaffirmations may help you deal.
 On a daily basis, try reminding yourself of characteristics you feel good about and highlight them (i.e., "My hair looks great today" or "I am doing really well in this class").
 You may find that once this becomes a habit, you hear your voice above the other negative ones.

 Another way to address your concerns is to express them.
 Being bold by asking what they are wondering helps you take control of the situation.
 You may take charge in this opportunity for a brief or longer conversation.
 You may let your humor and/or informative side shine as you raise bystanders' awareness of differences.
 Try to be forthcoming while remaining patient of their ability or inability to understand.
 When speaking with strangers, remember that if the situation doesn't seem like it would be constructive, moving on may be wiser and safer.

 Talking with peers may be another way to voice your concerns, and thanks to the internet, you have easy access to others who may be dealing with similar issues.
 Online support groups as well as links to other support services may be found through a simple web search.
 You may not become everybody's best friend, but building a core group of friends that see you as you may help affirm the many other sides of you.